 The Detroit Mercy Wellness Center employs nationally certified Nurse Practitioners that work in conjunction with a Physician from Henry Ford Medical System.
-The Wellness Center is a service available to Detroit Mercy students that can assist with a number of health-related concerns
+The Wellness Center is a service available to Detroit Mercy students that can assist with a number of health-related concerns.

 The Detroit Mercy Wellness Center is located on the McNichols Campus in West Quad, Room 104.

-To schedule an appointment, call the Detroit Mercy Wellness Center during business hours at (313) 993-1185.
-Walk-ins will be worked into the schedule or placed on the schedule for the following day.
+To schedule an appointment, call the Detroit Mercy Wellness Center at (313) 993-1562 or email personalcounselingwc@udmercy.edu.

-Detroit Mercy Wellness Center For appointments (313) 993-1185 4001 W. McNichols Road, Detroit 48221 (www.udmercy.edu/about/location.php) West Quad Room 104, entrance located on the south side Fall & Winter Terms Monday - Friday 10:00 a.m. to 4:00 p.m.
-Summer Term Monday - Friday 11:00 a.m. to 2:00 p.m.
+Detroit Mercy Wellness Center For appointments (313) 993-1562 4001 W. McNichols Road, Detroit 48221 (www.udmercy.edu/about/location.php)